Joshfairhead/Obsidian/Omnicient/Computer Sci/Svelte.md

 This should generally be avoided and HTML kept clean

 Reactive variables:
 `$:` creates a labelled expression/labeled statement.
-If an expression is labeled, it will update when a variable is updated
+If an expression is labeled, it will update when a variable is updated.
+This is useful for keeping logic in the `<script>` section as opposed to having it in the markup.